skidad75/Data-Leak-Detector/README.md

    streamlit run web_scraper_app.py
    ```

+   Alternatively, you can use the online demo at https://dataleaks.streamlit.app/

-2. Open your web browser and navigate to the URL provided by Streamlit (usually http://localhost:8501).
+2. Open your web browser and navigate to the URL provided by Streamlit (usually http://localhost:8501) if running locally.

 3. Enter the URL you want to analyze in the input field.